hypo69/hypo/docs/gemini/ru/explainer/src/ai/tiny_troupe/TinyTroupe/tinytroupe/extraction.md

 **Functions:**

 - Most functions are clearly documented with docstrings, describing their purpose, arguments, and return values.
-- `extract_results_from_agent`, `extract_results_from_world`:  These functions utilize an LLM (through `openai_utils`) to analyze agent/world interaction history and provide structured extraction results, demonstrating a key integration point with external AI services.
+- `extract_results_from_agent`, `extract_results_from_world`:  These functions utilize an LLM (through `openai_utils`) to analyze agent/world interaction history and provide structured extraction results, demonStarting a key integration point with external AI services.
 - `reduce_agent`, `reduce_agent_to_dataframe`: These functions are crucial for data processing and transforming the LLM output into a structured format suitable for further analysis or storage.